Massachusetts Institute of Technology

 • New turbines can be started even in the absence of external power

-• Plant equipment designed and sited to keep key components above the anticipated 500-year flood level
+• Plant equipment is designed and sited to keep key components above the anticipated 500-year flood level

-• For campus buildings connected to the CUP, the upgraded plant will be able to meet 100% of electrical needs (up from 60%) during most operating and weather conditions
+• For campus buildings connected to the CUP, the upgraded plant can meet 100% of electrical needs (up from 60%) during most operating and weather conditions

-• Location inside plant for new Eversource regulator station that gives MIT access to high-pressure gas and allows Eversource to enhance their distribution system within the City of Cambridge
+• Location inside the plant for new Eversource regulator station (supported by MIT's dedicated transmission gas line) gives MIT access to high-pressure gas and increases Eversource's capacity and ability to provide reliable gas service

 Sustainable Design Elements